 Because we were tasked to be artist-researchers, a role that we embraced in a serious manner (we created research reports for several of the organisations we worked with like UNHCR), we felt that we had a responsibility to communicate what we learnt to others.
 When we started our research for Future Scenarios, we quickly identified that the representation of climate change did not need any more images of polar bears and that we should focus on lesser known climate issues relating to migration, conflict, food and water shortages amongst others.
 These issues are much less recordable in a photographic sense and they are vastly more complicated which consequently called for texts to explain such matters.

 We have also worked hard towards creating an immersive exhibition experience.
-The whole idea of the work is to get people to engage with some of the more nuanced aspects of climate change such as climate justice, historic responsibility, intergenerationality and the north – south inequality, firstly on an emotional level then hopefully on an intellectual one.
+The whole idea of the work is to get people to engage with some of the more nuanced aspects of climate change such as climate justice, historic responsibility, intergenerational inequality and the North – South divide, firstly on an emotional level then hopefully on an intellectual one.
 The film, photography and text all play different roles in the exhibition context.
-The film communicates without words, the images hopefully entice people to read the captions which illuminate some lesser known aspects of climate change and the speculative future magazine covers impart the idea of thinking in terms of scenarios.
+The film communicates without words, images hopefully entice people to read the captions which illuminate some lesser known aspects of climate change and the speculative future magazine covers impart the idea of thinking in terms of scenarios.
 All of which is intended to get people to make their own inquiry into climate change and to imagine futures that are habitable.

-But of course the strands of the work relate to each other not only by sharing a common subject matter but also because each work questions what it means to document something, and how can we represent climate change without falling into the disaster narrative?
-Because climate change is a process which is largely invisible, one that is massively distributed in space and time, something that we can’t point to all at once, let alone photograph.
-The hyperobject of climate change has been quite challenging to photograph; we have for example tried very hard to make petrol stations look evil…
+But of course, the strands of the work relate to each other not only by sharing a common subject matter but also because each work questions what it means to document something, and how can we represent climate change without falling into the disaster narrative?
+Because climate change is a process which is largely invisible and a hyperobject that is massively distributed in space and time, something that we can’t point to all at once, let alone photograph completely even with such things as satellites it has therefore been quite challenging to photograph it both conceptually and logistically.

 The idea of collaboration with other organisations, activists, groups etc in this work speaks volumes about the ideas in the work; climate change is not something that can be tackled alone, it’s a collective phenomenon in a myriad of ways (cause, responsibility, change).
 It’s an astute parallel.
 Was this a conscious choice?